SAP-samples/cap-service-integration-codejam/exercises/09-set-up-remote-system-configuration/README.md

 👉 Pay attention to the response code and to the JSON in the response payload.

-Credentials are required, not via a standard `Authorization` header in the HTTP request, but in the form of a custom header conveying an API key.
+Credentials are required.
+Not via a standard `Authorization` header in the HTTP request, but in the form of a custom header conveying an API key.

 ### Retrieve your API key